asweigart/pyautogui/README.md

 Dependencies
 ============

+If you are installing PyAutoGUI from PyPI using pip:

 Windows has no dependencies.
 The Win32 extensions do not need to be installed.

 OS X needs the pyobjc-core and pyobjc module installed (in that order).